OliwerE/Assignment-OOP-MVC-Monopoly/README.md

 The application use a command line interface.
 Enter a number from the alternatives in the terminal and press enter.
 ## Missing parts
 The application does not have any missing grade 2 requirements.

+## Group
+I have not worked in a group.